 Merrill Lynch, Pierce, Fenner & Smith Incorporated ("Merrill Lynch"), Raymond James & Associates, Inc. and ING Baring Furman Selz LLC are acting as representatives (the "Representatives") of each of the Underwriters named below (the "Underwriters").
-Subject to the terms and conditions set forth in a purchase agreement (the "Purchase Agreement") among the Company, the Selling Shareholder and the Underwriters, the Company has agreed to sell to the Underwriters, and each of the Underwriters severally and not jointly has agreed to purchase from the Company, the number of shares of Class A Common Stock set forth opposite its name below.
+Subject to the terms and conditions set forth in a purchase agreement (the "Purchase Agreement") among the Company, the Selling Shareholder and the Underwriters, the Company and the Selling Shareholder severally have agreed to sell to the Underwriters, and each of the Underwriters severally and not jointly has agreed to purchase from the Company and the Selling Shareholder, the number of shares of Class A Common Stock set forth opposite its name below.

-NUMBER OF SHARES
+UNDERWRITER NUMBER OF SHARES

-UNDERWRITER

 Merrill Lynch, Pierce, Fenner & Smith Incorporated

-Raymond James & Associates, Inc
+Total 4,000,000